soham047/ValidGram.AI/README.md

 # ValidGram.AI

-Validgram.ai is a web application designed to interact with Instagram profiles, leveraging the Instaloader module for data scraping.
-It provides a user-friendly interface to analyze and retrieve Instagram data.
+Validgram.ai is a dynamic website to detect suspicious instagram accounts.
+It leverages machine learning with python in the backend, Instaloader module for scraping data, html-css-js for web development and flask for the integration.

 # Features